StellarScript/stellarlibs/packages/aws-ecr/README.md

 ## 3. Build Container<a name="build-container"></a>

-To build docker container, use the following command:
+Command is used to build a Docker container for the specified application.

 ```bash
 nx docker-build <APP_NAME>